-It takes more than just using less energy to be energy efficient — it requires you to become more aware of how energy is used, where it is wasted, and how it can be used more effectively and efficiently in everyday life.
-Here are some top tips to help your home or business become more energy efficient.
+It takes more than just using less energy to promote energy efficiency.
+It's important to be aware of how energy is used, where it is wasted, and how to use it more efficiently in everyday

 When cooking on a gas stove, make sure that the flame heats only the bottom of the pot.
 It's not only dangerous for the flame to reach the side of the pot, it's also a waste of energy.

-Make sure lids fit tightly on pots and keep lids on when cooking.
-You'll save more energy and your food will also cook more quickly and evenly.
+Make sure lids fit tightly on pots and keep them on when cooking.
+Your food will cook more

 Don't forget to turn off the stove 2-3 minutes before the end of the proper cooking time.
 The element will stay hot, while the food continues to cook, and you'll save money.